Wintergreen (Nepalese) Oil

 Not for internal use.
 Possible skin sensitivity.
 Keep out of reach of children.
 If pregnant or under a doctor’s care, consult your physician.
 Avoid contact with eyes, inner ears, and sensitive areas.

-- Great for a warming soothing massage after exercise
+- Wintergreen oil is great for a warming soothing massage after exercise

-- Has a refreshing aroma that’s uplifting and stimulating
+- Wintergreen essential oil has a refreshing aroma that’s uplifting and stimulating

 - Frequently used in gum, candy, and toothpaste for flavoring